-They propose that for a business to be competitive, they must do well in all three areas, but if they wish to become market leaders in their category, they need to not just do well, but truly excel in one of these.
-Let’s first break each one of these down and look at what they represent, then we’ll look at how they co-exist and why no organization can really excel at all three (as nice as that would be).
+They propose that for a business to be competitive, they must do well in all three areas.
+However, organizations that wish to become market leaders in their category, need not just do well, but excel in one of these.
+Let's first break each one of these down and look at what they represent.
+Then, we’ll look at how they co-exist and why no organization can really excel at all three (as nice as that would be).

 Your organization must become obsessed with understanding the individual customer in detail.

-This in-turn will then help you to excel in customer service and customer attention.
+This will then help you to excel in customer service and customer attention.

-Customer intimacy goes beyond understanding your customer’s needs and wants.
+Customer intimacy in the Value Disciplines goes beyond understanding your customer’s needs and wants.
 It means having a full range of services available to help serve your customers on demand.
 Think of it as a concierge for customer service.
-For example, you know when you are in a good hotel when the concierge takes the time to get to know you to the point where they not only serve you IN the hotel but also outside, providing advice about the surroundings you would not normally get on a brochure or Googling, and even arranging services for you well outside the scope of the hotel (arranging for a tailor to come and see you at the hotel for example).
+E.g. you know you're in a good hotel when the concierge gets to know you to the point where they not only serve you IN the hotel but also outside.
+The concierge may do this by providing advice you wouldn't normally get on a brochure or Googling.
+They may even arrange services for you well outside the scope of the hotel (arranging for a tailor to come to the hotel).

-This level of intimacy with the customer gives your organization a unique opportunity to bring unparalleled value to your customer base.
-That’s a huge deal, not only because it allows you to differentiate yourself against your competitors, but also because it helps you to compete on value, rather than price (and most likely charge a significant premium for your product or service).
+This level of intimacy with the customer gives your organization a unique opportunity to bring unparalleled value to your customers.
+That's a huge deal, because it allows you to differentiate yourself against your competitors.
+Also, it helps you to compete on value, rather than price (and most likely charge a significant premium for your product or service).

-The customer no longer places the value on the product or service alone, but rather the familiarity in the process.
-A company that comes to mind when it comes to customer intimacy is Zappos, whose customer service team are known for going well above the call of duty to not just keep customers happy, but surprise them along the way (Here are some great examples of Zappos stories online).
-Other more traditional examples of companies with a customer intimacy approach include Home Depot, Staples in office-supply retailing, Ciba-Geigy in pharmaceuticals, Kraft and Frito-Lay in consumer packaged goods.
+Customers no longer place the value on the product or service alone, but rather the familiarity in the process.
+A company that comes to mind when it comes to customer intimacy is Zappos.
+Zappos customer service team are known for going well above the call of duty.
+Zappos don't just keep customers happy, but also surprise them along the way.
+Here are some great examples of Zappos stories online.
+More traditional examples of companies with a customer intimacy approach include Home Depot, Staples in office-supply retailing, Ciba-Geigy in pharmaceuticals, and Kraft.

 The guiding principles for effective Customer Intimacy are:

-- A corporate philosophy and resulting business practices that encourage deep customer insight and breakthrough thinking about how to improve the customer’s situation
+- A corporate philosophy and resulting business practices that encourage deep customer insight.
+This helps deliver breakthrough thinking about how to improve the customer’s situation.

 How would you measure Customer Intimacy?

-This can seem a little vague at first, since customer intimacy is not necessarily a tangible dimension, and is often hard to simply quantify the success of customer intimacy.
-When we look deeper though, we can start to understand that we can measure certain areas that will help paint a picture of how effective a customer intimacy approach can be for an organization:
+This can seem a little vague at first, since customer intimacy is not necessarily a tangible dimension.
+Also, it's often hard to simply quantify the success of customer intimacy.
+When we look deeper though, there are certain areas we can measure to help understand customer intimacy success.
+These measures will help paint a picture of how effective a customer intimacy approach can be for an organization:

-- Reach and range – This involves the location of service access points, number of channels through which the product or service can be accessed and levels of self-service available
+- Reach and range – This involves the location of service access points, number of channels the product or service can be accessed and levels of self-service available

 - Cycle time – Measuring the time between awareness of customer need and delivery, and product or service development time

 Focusing on customer intimacy is a fantastic way to differentiate your business.
-It can take time and a significant of money to achieve, but if done well – it can give you a nearly unassailable competitive advantage.
+It can take time and a significant amount of money to achieve.
+But if done well it can give you a nearly unassailable competitive advantage.